Microsoft-Club-SIST/Microsoft-Club-SIST.github.io/README.md

 git commit -m [Add your Commit Message] git push origin master
 ```
 5. Find the option for making a Pull Request and submit one.
-Remember to follow the [Contributing](https://github.com/Microsoft-Club-SIST/Microsoft-Club-SIST.github.io/blob/master/CONTRIBUTING.md) guidelines.
+Remember to follow the[Contributing](https://github.com/Microsoft-Club-SIST/Microsoft-Club-SIST.github.io/blob/master/CONTRIBUTING.md) guidelines.
 6. Congratulations!
 You have made a Pull Request which will be reviewed and submitted :smiley: